alinnman/celestial-navigation/README.md

 Note: The algorithm will only work if at least one of the circles is a small circle.
 It cannot be used for calculating intersections of two great circles.

 Note: I have chosen to use an algorithm based on 3D cartesian vectors.
 Standard literature on sight reduction typically uses 2D spherical coordinates, such as [Longhand haversine sight reduction](https://en.wikipedia.org/wiki/Sight_reduction#Longhand_haversine_sight_reduction).
-Such calculations in 2D are easier to carry out by hand but more complex for a computer.
+Such calculations in 2D are easier to carry out by hand but results in more complex computer software.
 The 3D/cartesian approach is more structurally simple and easier to convert to well-functioning software.

 ### 3.ii.
 Using three or more sights<a name="using-three-or-more-sights"></a>